-While Ecological Site Descriptions do not provide true measures of α-diversity - a list of all taxa which may grow at a site - many of them do contain lists of taxa which may be considered dominant or subordinate at a site (Avolio et al. (2019), Grime (1998)).
+While Ecological Site Descriptions do not provide true measures of α-diversity many of them do contain lists of taxa which may be considered dominant or subordinate at a site (Avolio et al. (2019), Grime (1998)).
 In general, it seems that the Shrubs, Trees, and Grasses at an Ecological Site would be considered dominant, and the forbs subordinate; keep in mind these terms refer to immediate ecosystem cycling effects, and the services offered by forbs to insects and then larger animals remain substantial (Avolio et al. (2019)).
 These species which have high amounts of biomass, and ground cover, may be thought of as a core groups of species which are essential for the functioning of an ecosystem (Grime (1998)), and each of the dominant species have been theorized to have conceptual effects as large as their cover.
 When dominant and subordinate species are lost from an area, it also has effects on the remaining species - most of which are relatively uncommon across the landscape (Grime (1998), Whittaker (1965)).
-Considerable research has shown that having a diverse suite of plant species allows areas to: 1) Produce more forage in both a single year, and across different weather scenarios (Vogel et al. (2012), Hoover et al. (2014)), 2) recover from disturbances such as fire, or compaction (Tilman & Downing (1994)) 3) and resist degradation such as from the encroachment of noxious weeds (Weisser et al. (2017), Avolio et al. (2019), Allan et al. (2011), Gaitan et al. (2014), Sheley & James (2010), Isbell et al. (2011), Oakley & Knox (2013), and reviewed in Maestre et al. (2016), Oliver et al. (2015)).
+Considerable research has shown that having a diverse suite of plant species allows areas to: 1) Produce more forage in both a single year, and across different weather scenarios (Vogel et al. (2012), Hoover et al. (2014)), 2) recover from disturbances such as fire, or compaction (Tilman & Downing (1994)), 3) and resist degradation such as from the encroachment of noxious weeds (Weisser et al. (2017), Avolio et al. (2019), Allan et al. (2011), Gaitan et al. (2014), Sheley & James (2010), Isbell et al. (2011), Oakley & Knox (2013), and reviewed in Maestre et al. (2016), Oliver et al. (2015)).

 Recruitment of native species back following drought may have issues pertaining to seed recruitment… Tilman & El Haddi (1992) .. although soil seeds banks in arid systems well.

-Given the generally high % abundance of the taxa listed in the species tables ESD’s it is unlikely that they are truly lost, and should at least show in species richness meanders which have higher probability of uncovering more microhabitats, areas which individuals may have more access to water or other … Hooper et al. (2005)
+Given the generally high % abundance of the taxa listed in the species tables of ESD’s it is unlikely that they are truly lost, and should at least show in species richness meanders which have higher probability of uncovering more microhabitats, areas which individuals may have more access to water or other … Hooper et al. (2005)

 Information on production at Ecological Sites implies some superficial, yet essential, components of plant diversity.
 Here we determine what proportion of species identified in ESD production tables are present at each AIM plot, how many are missing, and whether any species are uniformly missing.
-We also combine plots by ES to determine γ-diversity by site, and compare the relative turn over in species composition within each Ecological Site which has replicate plots.
+We also combine plots by ecologiacl sites to determine γ-diversity by site, and compare the relative turn over in species composition within each Ecological Site which has replicate plots.

 Methods

-In order to determine which, and how many, species are noted to be dominant members of the vegetation at an Ecological Site, all ESD’s for which an AIM plot was verified to were checked.
-All conditions (e.g. all State/Phase combinations which were present) of the reference tables were copied from these manually into spreadsheets, and data were cleaned using R. The USDA symbols utilized in these tables, were verified to match to the look up tables which were created for our project, to ensure that the same species between the two data sources could not be ‘missed’ due to using different abbreviation codes.
-Given that only two species (Pinus monophylla, Junipers osteosperma) were ever considered to be true ‘Trees’ under both systems, this lifeforms was dropped from all analyses to focus on the more variable groups.
+In order to determine which, and how many, species are noted to be dominant members of the vegetation community at an Ecological Site, all ESD’s for which an AIM plot was verified to were checked.
+All conditions (e.g. all State/Phase combinations which were present) from the reference tables were copied from these manually into spreadsheets, and data were cleaned using R. The USDA symbols utilized in these tables, were verified to match to the look up tables which were created for our project, to ensure that the same species between the two data sources could not be ‘missed’ due to using different abbreviation codes.
+Given that only two species (Pinus edulis, Junipers osteosperma) were ever considered to be true ‘Trees’ under both systems, this lifeform was dropped from all analyses to focus on the more variable groups.